7 things you might be doing wrong with your contacts

 Contacts are a great alternative to glasses for many people.

-However, “without the proper care, contact lenses can lead to infection.,” says Jennifer Hoenig, family medicine nurse practitioner at Aurora Health Center in Reedsville, Wis.
+However, “without the proper care, contact lenses can lead to infection,” says Jennifer Hoenig, a family medicine nurse practitioner at Aurora Health Center in Reedsville, Wis.

 When handling contacts, many mistakes are made during momentary lapses of judgement or to simply save time.
 Other mistakes are made when there is a lack of understanding in personal eye care.